 To decrease the risk of seeing any long-term effects of a cerebral palsy injury, or to reduce symptoms already present, proper posture is of utmost importance, especially if sitting in a wheelchair for long periods of time.
 Walking is often encouraged in cerebral palsy patients, when possible, but shouldn’t be done if it’s difficult or painful.
 Weight gain can also be a long-term effect of a cerebral palsy injury, as it can render patients immobile, and can also worsen with poor posture and lack of exercise.

-At Wingate, Russotti, Shapiro & Halperin, LLP, we know how devastating cerebral palsy can be for your family and household finances.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we know how devastating cerebral palsy can be for your family and household finances.
 We’re experienced in identifying the cause of individual cerebral palsy cases, and when necessary, obtaining judgements and settlements on your child’s behalf.
 If your child was born with cerebral palsy, or you want to learn more about medical malpractice representation, call us today.
 We can help you understand all the corners of the law regarding cerebral palsy, so you can decide what’s right for you and your family.
 You can reach us at (212) 986- 7353.